dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 The SDK will automatically retry all previously failed enrollments on a 24-hour interval.
 The SDK does this to ensure that if a user’s organization enabled MAM after the user signed in to the application, the user will successfully enroll and receive policies.

 The SDK will stop re-trying when it detects that a user has successfully enrolled the application.
 This is because only one user can enroll an application at any given time.
-If the user is un-enrolled, the retries will begin again on the same 24-hour interval.
+If the user is unenrolled, the retries will begin again on the same 24-hour interval.

 **Why does the user need to be deregistered?**